odigos-io/go-rtml/README.md

 }
 ```

-This check will signal that there is still memory available for allocations if the HeapFree is high enough.
+It can quickly catch issues where memory usage was high (MappedReady > GOMEMLIMIT) but after garbage collection, there is now "HeapFree" memory to balance it.

 ### HeapGoal

-The final check is where things get interesting.
-Go runtime will honor the GOMEMLIMIT environment variable and will try to keep the heap size below it by triggering garbage collection.
+The final check is expected to trigger very rarely, only when the memory usage is being constantly kept above or near the GOMEMLIMIT.
+This is an unhealthy scenario that this module is designed to warn about.

-In the good scenario, the memory usages grows and garbage collection is triggered right near the GOMEMLIMIT.
+In "normal" operations, the memory usages grows more and more - and garbage collection is triggered before or near the GOMEMLIMIT.
 After garbage collection, there is now a lot of free memory, to use for future allocations.

-In the bad scenario, your program is still holding references to this memory and after running garbage collection, the consumed memory is still above the GOMEMLIMIT.
+In the "bad scenario", your program is still keeping references to a lot of memory (for example - in queues, memory caches, etc) and after running garbage collection, the consumed memory is still above the GOMEMLIMIT.

 Quoting from the go runtime source code comments:

 > There's honestly not much we can do here but just trigger GCs continuously
 > and let the CPU limiter reign that in.
 Something has to give at this point.

-This is where it's most critical to reject any new allocations and not add up new allocations to the heap when we are already above the GOMEMLIMIT.
+This is where it's most critical to reject any new allocations since we are already above the GOMEMLIMIT value meaning we are getting close to kernel memory limit and OutOfMemory brutaltermination.

-The way we check it is - by doing exactly what go runtime is doing.
-We calculate the heap goal and compare it with heap live.
+The way we check it is by doing exactly what go runtime is doing - calculate the heap goal and compare it with heap live.

 ```
 if HeapLive < HeapGoal {